Yemenite Meat Halbah Soup Recipe

 A meal onto itself, a wonderful comfort food.
 All you need to round it out is some good bread and salad.
 All of you avoiding red meat, use a turkey thigh.

-Hawayidj is a sort of Yemenite curry, easy to find in all kosher grocery stores.
+Hawayidj is a sort of Yemenite curry, easy to find in all kosher and ethnic grocery stores.

 2 pounds lean beef of lamb, preferably including bones